Clay246/Animations/README.md

 - `transition_type`: the type of transition that will be displayed; options are `mplanimations.sine` and `mplanimations.linear`; default is `mplanimations.sine`

+### Scatter Transition
+Creates a transition between two different scatter plots.

+`scatter_transition(i, starttime, xvals1, xvals2, yvals1, yvals2, scatterplot, carray1, carray2, transition_time=1, transition_type=sine)`
+- `i`: the index required by the FuncAnimation method
+- `starttime`: the time at which the transition should start, in seconds
+- `xvals1`: the numpy array that contains the initial x values
+- `xvals2`: the numpy array that contains the final x values
+- `yvals1`: the y values of the initial function in a numpy array
+- `yvals2`: the y values of the final function in a numpy array
+- `scatterplot`: the scatter plots that will be changed
+- `carray1`: the initial array that specifies the color of the scatter plot points
+- `carray2`: the final array that specifies the color of the scatter plot points
+- `transition_time`: the amount of time the transition will take, in seconds; default values is 1 second
+- `transition_type`: the type of transition that will be displayed; options are `mplanimations.sine` and `mplanimations.linear`; default is `mplanimations.sine`

+A few tips and warnings are in order for using this function.
+First, matplotlib scales the color based on the intial values that were plotted.
+This means that if the minimum and maximum of the two plots are different, then the final graph may not have the color scaled as you would like.
+To remedy this, I suggest using the `normalize` function that is in mplanimations so that the color scale is always the same.

 ### Variable Transition
 Creates a variable that smoothy transitions between two values.